wultra/react-native-powerauth-mobile-sdk/docs/Configuration.md

     - On Android is set to `true`
     - On iOS  is set to `false`
   - `fallbackToDevicePasscode` - iOS specific, If set to `true`, then the key protected with the biometry can be accessed also with a device passcode.
 If set, then `linkItemsToCurrentSet` option has no effect.
 The default is `false`, so fallback to device's passcode is not enabled.
   - `confirmBiometricAuthentication` - Android specific, if set to `true`, then the user's confirmation will be required after the successful biometric authentication.
+The default value is `false`.
   - `authenticateOnBiometricKeySetup` - Android specific, if set to `true`, then the biometric key setup always require a biometric authentication.
 See note<sup>1</sup> below.
-The default value is `false`.
+The default value is `true`.

 - `PowerAuthKeychainConfiguration` to configure an internal secure data storage.
 You can alter the following parameters:
   - `accessGroupName` - iOS specific, defines access group name used by the `PowerAuth` keychain instances.
 This is useful in situations, when your application is sharing data with another application or application's extension from the same vendor.
 The default value is `null`.
 See note<sup>2</sup> below.